Saint-Vaast-la-Hougue: Contemporary era

 Fortification work continued until the 19th century, when the port of Saint-Vaast-la-Hougue was developed by the civil engineer Charles-Félix Morice de la Rue (1800-1880).
 The large pier was built from 1828 to 1845 then the quays from 1846 to 1852.
 Breakwaters were then added to delimit the port.
 Before this period, Saint-Vaast only had a natural beaching port to the west of Pointe de la Hougue, which was still used in the 19th century.

 Shortly after the Normandy landings with the Allied troops rapidly advancing the Germans left Saint-Vaast-la-Hougue on 18 June 1944 by setting fire to the barracks of Tatihou Island and destroyed the lines of the PTT telephone exchange.
 On 21 June 1944, the port of Saint-Vaast-la-Hougue was the first Channel port liberated by the Allies and for the next 100 days the port would experience very high traffic; the nearby port of Cherbourg having not been liberated until 28 June, but took over a month to become serviceable due to German damage.

 A medieval whaling economy

 Saint-Vaast-la-Hougue was a very active whaling center, as there was a dense population of the then common gray whale (which is now extinct in the Atlantic).
 The now rare right whale was likely also taken.
 The first of what may prove to be many more gray whales found its way through the now ice-free Northwest Passage in 2010 so perhaps they will eventually breed off Saint-Vaast-la-Hougue once more.

 Culture

 Saint-Vaast-la-Hougue organizes a regular Book Festival, "Ancres & Encres".
 Jean Raspail and Jean-Pierre Thiollet may be mentioned among the authors invited in the last ten years.

-Saint-Vaast-la-Hougue is also featured in the backdrop of the video game, Hearts of Iron IV, on a map background behind Bernard L. Montgomery and Erwin Rommel in the Steam main menu of the game.